 4. Roll it up!
 Since we’re on the topic of sandwiches perhaps ditching the sliced bread might be the best thing since….well, you know!
 Although there are lots of calorie ranges out there, each slice of bread can be as little as 80 calories (for low-carb or thin-sliced breads) or as many as 130 (for heartier selections like sourdough).
 Use two slices and—-you guessed it!—-you’ve doubled the calories and are in for more than one serving size.

-For those unwilling to sacrifice their carbs completely (and who can blame them?) suggest either using one slice of bread and cutting it in half to make a really fat sammy OR trying a slightly less calorie-dense tortilla wrap weighing in at around 110 calories per round (you only need one).
-The calorie-conscious client can also opt for the even more calorie-reduced flat wraps on the market that might not be quite as tasty but will save another 30 calories from lunch.
+For those unwilling to sacrifice their carbs (and most really shouldn’t completely) suggest either using one slice of bread and cutting it in half to make a really fat sammy or trying a slightly less calorie-dense tortilla wrap weighing in at around 110 calories per round (you only need one).
+The calorie-conscious client can also opt for the even-more calorie-reduced flat wraps on the market that might not be quite as tasty but will save another 30 calories from lunch.

 5. No Eggs-cuses.
 Why are we so all-or-nothing when it comes to whole eggs and egg whites?
-When an egg-white omelette sounds a bit unappealing what with all the missing richness of the yolks, it’s not a bad idea to blend one whole egg with the equivalent of four egg whites to add some satisfying fat while still slashing caloric content.
-If your weight loss client is accustomed to four, whole large egg omelettes (I know I am!) he’s looking at about 370 calories before adding in anything else (that’s including a cooking fat).
+When an egg-white omelette sounds a bit unappealing (what with all the missing richness of the yolks), it’s not a bad idea to blend one whole egg with the equivalent of four-five egg whites to add some satisfying fat and plenty of extra protein while still slashing caloric content.
+If your weight loss client is accustomed to four, whole large egg omelets (I know I am!) they’re looking at about 370 calories before adding in anything else (that’s including a cooking fat like oil or butter).
 But if you substitute three of those whole eggs with the same volume of egg whites, you can save 200 calories without batting an eye or sacrificing the palette.

 Let’s Do the Calorie Math

-Assuming the best case scenario, that none of the above calorie hacks have been in place and someone was to add them all to their every day routine (assuming omelettes, sandwiches and salads were a daily occurrence) and if the maximal number of calories were being spared as described in each calorie hack, then one could save an extraordinary 550 calories a DAY!
+Assuming the best case scenario, that none of the above calorie hacks have been in place and someone was to add them all to their everyday routine (assuming omelets, sandwiches, and salads were a daily occurrence) and if the maximal number of calories were being spared as described in each calorie hack, then one could save an extraordinary 550 calories a DAY!
 That alone is enough to create the calorie deficit recommended for healthy weight loss (for most folks), and you’ve barely changed your food preferences at all.

-Now this is not at all a license to abandon the goal of eating a healthy, balanced diet rich in fruits and vegetables and low in added sugars and saturated fats.
-For certain, that should always be the priority!
-Paying close attention the body’s cues and eating intuitively while pursuing healthy and satisfying meals is a recipe for lasting lifestyle changes.
-But for the client struggling with meal-planning or even exercise, there’s nothing wrong with suggesting a few work-around calorie hacks to help realize those weight loss efforts without feeling deprived.
+Now, this is not at all a license to abandon the goal of eating a healthy, balanced diet rich in fruits and vegetables and low in added sugars and saturated fats.
+On the contrary, that should always be the priority!
+Paying close attention to the body’s cues and eating intuitively while pursuing healthy and satisfying meals is a recipe for lasting lifestyle changes.
+But, for the client struggling with meal-planning or even exercise, there’s nothing wrong with suggesting a few work-around calorie hacks to help realize those weight loss efforts without feeling deprived.